Water parameters explained

 KH — carbonate hardness

-Measures the buffering capacity of your water — the ability of pH to resist swings.
-KH and pH are linked: low KH means pH crashes easily as the tank produces acids over time; high KH means pH is locked in place.
-A KH of at least 3 dKH is what most community tanks need to avoid pH crashes between water changes.
+Think of KH as the water's shock absorber for pH.
+KH and pH are linked: low KH means pH can crash easily as the tank slowly turns acidic between water changes; high KH means pH stays locked in place.
+Most community tanks need at least 3 dKH to avoid pH crashes between water changes.

 - Target: 3–8 dKH (53–143 ppm) for community tanks.